Chern classes from Morava K-theories to $p^n$-typical oriented theories: Preliminaries

-Note that in the definition above we do not assume that $A^*$ is a presheaf of graded rings, and it will often be the case that $A^*$ has either no grading (as in the case of $K_0$) or has $\ZZ/m$-grading for some $m\in \NN$ (as in the case of Morava K-theories $K(n)^*$, $n\in \NN$).
-Even if $A^*$ is non-graded we still keep the $*$ sign to distinguish the presheaf from its ring of coefficients $A:=A^*(\Spec k)$.
+Note that in the definition above we do not assume that $A^*$ is a presheaf of graded rings, and it will often be the case that $A^*$ has either no grading (as in the case of $\KK$) or has $\ZZ/m$-grading for some $m\in \NN$ (as in the case of Morava K-theories $\Kn^*$, $n\in \NN$).
+If $A^*$ is a graded theory, then the push-forward maps shift the grading by codimension, but even if $A^*$ is non-graded we still keep the ${}^*$-sign to distinguish the presheaf from its ring of coefficients $A:=A^*(\Spec k)$ (see Notation~\ref{not:A}).

 Each oriented theory $A^*$ can be endowed with Chern classes of vector bundles $c_i^A$ using the classical method due to Grothendieck.
-First Chern class allows to associate the formal group law $F_A\in A[[x,y]]$ to the theory $A^*$ (\cite[Lemma 1.1.3]{LevMor}) so that it satisfies the following equation for every pair of line bundles $L_1, L_2$ over a smooth variety $X$: $c_1^A (L_1\ot L_2)=F_A(c_1^A(L_1),c_1^A(L_2))$.
+The first Chern class allows to associate the formal group law $F_A\in A[[x,y]]$ to the theory $A^*$ (\cite[Lemma 1.1.3]{LevMor}) so that it satisfies the following equation: $c_1^A (L_1\ot L_2)=F_A(c_1^A(L_1),c_1^A(L_2))$ for every pair of line bundles $L_1, L_2$ over a smooth variety $X$.
 Recall that the formal group laws (FGLs) over a ring $A$ are in 1-to-1 correspondence with the ring morphisms from the Lazard ring $\LL$ to $A$.
 In particular, the construction above yields a morphism of rings $\LL\rarr A^*(\Spec k)$ for all oriented theories $A^*$.

-\begin{Th}[Levine-Morel, {\cite[1.2.6]{LevMor}}] There exists the univeral oriented theory $\Omega^*$ called algebraic cobordism, i.e. for any oriented theory $A^*$ there exists a unique morphism of presheaves of rings $p_A:\Omega^*\rarr A^*$ which respects the structure of pushforwards.
+\begin{Th}[Levine-Morel, {\cite[1.2.6]{LevMor}}] There exists the universal oriented theory $\Omega^*$ called algebraic cobordism, i.e. for any oriented theory $A^*$ there exists a unique morphism of presheaves of rings $p_A\colon\Omega^*\rarr A^*$ which respects the structure of push-forwards.

-The associated formal group law of algebraic cobordisms is the universal formal group law, and $\Omega^*(\mathrm{Spec\ }k)$ is canonically isomorphic to the Lazard ring $\mathbb{L}$. \end{Th}
+The associated formal group law of algebraic cobordism is the universal formal group law, and $\Omega^*(\mathrm{Spec\ }k)$ is canonically isomorphic to the Lazard ring $\mathbb{L}$. \end{Th}

-One can construct an oriented theory with a prescribed formal group law in the following way.
+Once $\Omega^*$ is known to exist, one can construct an oriented theory with a prescribed formal group law in the following way.

 \begin{Def}[Levine-Morel,{ \cite[Rem.
 2.4.14]{LevMor}}] Let $R$ be a ring, let $\mathbb{L}\rightarrow R$ be a ring morphism corresponding to a formal group law $F_R$ over $R$.

 Then $\Omega^*\otimes_\mathbb{L} R$ is an oriented theory which is called a {\bf free theory} (the morphism $\mathbb{L}\rightarrow R$ and the identification $\Omega^*(\mathrm{Spec\ }k)\cong \LL$ are hidden in the notation).
 The ring of coefficients of $\Omega^*\otimes_\mathbb{L} R$ is $R$, and its associated FGL is $F_R$. \end{Def}